DCC-EX/dcc-ex.github.io/docs/advanced-setup/nano.rst

 **Hardware**

 * Arduino Nano (or clone)
-* Gravitech Nano Motor Shield (or clone, or regular motor shield)
+* Gravitech Nano Motor Shield (or clone, or any supported motor shield)
 * 5V 1A Power Supply with Mini-USB for Arduino and Micro-USB for clones
 * 12-14.5V 3-5A Power Supply for the motor shield
 * Barrel Connector to Screw Terminal Adapter if using the Nano Motor Shield